lukewenMX/Last-mile-Socially-Aware-Delivery-Robot/README.md

   <img src="imgs/ICRA24_MS3225_Accompany_video%2000_00_25-00_00_30.gif" alt="Image Description" width="500">
 </figure>

 The dataset comes from a 1,150-second video recorded by a husky robot with a realsense RGB-D camera.
 The robot traveled about 1 km along the Nanyang Link sidewalk.
 We took one image every 11 frames, resulting in an initial collection of 3,000 images.
 We then removed similar images to increase diversity, resulting in a final dataset of **1,096** images, each with a resolution of 480x848 pixels.
+The dataset in **Pascal VOC 2012** format can be downloaded [here](https://entuedu-my.sharepoint.com/:f:/g/personal/yichen_zhou_staff_main_ntu_edu_sg/EiWSMUAhh6dIukF7rnQqdygBmHAQB__wPmX1BCeHz69IAA?e=60Lchq).

 <figure style="text-align:center;">
   <img src="imgs/dataset.png" alt="Image Description" width="800">